Intro

 Origins

 The first official stud book was opened in 1655 and in it were some unwise crosses so a second, more comprehensive stud book was developed in 1784.
 They have long been a popular Swiss cavalry mount because of their versatility and free action.
-In fact, this breed is significant throughout Swiss equine history, however they have changed considerable throughout the years.
+In fact, this breed is significant throughout Swiss equine history, however they have changed considerably throughout the years.

 Features